-Can you use a standing mixer to make this cupcake recipe?
+Can you use a standing mixer?

 You can use an electric mixer to whip up your cupcake batter.
 Use the paddle attachment.
 Tip: Add the wet ingredients first.
 I can't recommend enough to add the dry ingredients a little at a time and mix at a very low speed.
 Otherwise, your flour can fly right out of the bowl!!